Any2HRTF/PPM/README.md

 ```

 **Note**:
-The plotting helper function requires the matplotlib  packages to be installed.
+The plotting helper function requires the matplotlib package to be installed.

 ## Matlab implementation